vladwizard/manga-reader/README.md

 # Manga reader
 Application for reading manga, connected to the backend mangadex.org, implemented selection, search, chapter selection.
 Used React Router, axios, lodash.denounce, redux toolkit.
-File's formates: scss and ts/tsx.
+TS don`t use

 Run only due to because CORS policy of backend
 ## Main page